mugheeskhan5/wpa2-zero-hardware-krack-lab/README.md

   <img src="https://github.com/user-attachments/assets/8ca77c1d-271f-4d6e-9e47-f290990e9d58" alt="WPA2 Docker Lab Terminal" style="width: 80%; max-width: 700px; height: auto;" />
 </p>

-A fully containerized WPA2 security lab that demonstrates the IEEE 802.11i 4-way handshake using real `hostapd` and `wpa_supplicant` binaries running in isolated Docker containers, communicating over virtual 802.11 radios provided by `mac80211_hwsim`.
+A fully containerized and automated WPA2 security lab that demonstrates the IEEE 802.11i 4-way handshake using real `hostapd` and `wpa_supplicant` binaries running in isolated Docker containers, communicating over virtual 802.11 radios provided by `mac80211_hwsim`.
 The lab also includes a KRACK (CVE-2017-13077) attack demonstration using Mathy Vanhoef's original proof-of-concept scripts.

 This replaces a previous approach that ran `mac80211_hwsim` directly on the host, which caused interface conflicts and was difficult to reproduce.
 Using Docker containers gives full process isolation, reproducible builds, and clean teardown.